-- Environmental Science: Studying environmental science can provide a foundation for the ecological science and physical science components sustainability. - Environmental Studies: This field offers a solid introduction to the basic concepts of sustainability and also introduces students approaching their studies with a holistic and systemic approach that integrates knowledge from many fields.
+- Environmental Science: Studying environmental science can provide a foundation for the ecological science and physical science components sustainability. - Environmental Studies: This field offers a solid introduction to the basic concepts of sustainability and also introduces students to holistic and systemic approaches to study and practice that integrate knowledge from many fields.